Temitayo8293/Datascience_ML_AI-journey/README.md

 - Python
 - Data cleaning, and EDA
 - Working on ML models
+- Expanding my knwoledge to the field of AI

 `Project 1`
 I am currently working on a hospitality dataset as a capstone project from Cohort 6 TechCrush bootcamp.
 The aim of this project is to build a simple Linear Regression model that can predict hotel revenue based on key booking and customer features.
 This project involved the application full data science workflow in a simplified, structured, and practical way, including data analysis, SQL, visualization, preprocessing, and basic machine learning.